Cc618/Feature-Changer/README.md

 # Features Changer
-This ai is used to modify features in an image, for instance removing glasses.
+This ai is used to modify features of an image, for instance removing glasses, add blond hairs or add a smile.

+To achieve this, an AutoEncoder network has been used with multiple models such as Deep Convolutional or Progressive Growing architectures.
+Furthermore, to improve the sharpness of the results, a Deep Feature Consistent loss was used.

 ## Preview
 ### Feature grid